THE NOISIEST BOOK REVIEW

 For five glorious years, the upstart Fessenden Review managed to bemuse literary America with its saucy take on books and the publishing industry.
 Our reviews were the subject of articles by media writers at the Washington Post, the Los Angeles Times, the San Francisco Chronicle, Library Journal and on National Public Radio among others.

 Writer Herbert Gold said, "I enjoy your quirky take on things, although you don't seem to review my books."
 The late Max Lerner said, "The reviews break all conventions and are the stuff of life."
 Other encomiums came in from Writer's Digest, American Libraries, The New England Review/Bread Loaf Quarterly, The Bloomsbury Review and Dædalus.

 Despite its critical success, The Review was bludgeoned to death by its many creditors, but, in 1995, made a spectacular return online as The Review of Arts, Literature, Philosophy and the Humanities, or, more succinctly, RALPH.
-To date, 240 issues have gone up in hyperspace at
+To date, over 250 issues have gone up in hyperspace at

 This elegant boxed set consists of what we believe to be the best of the best drawn from the on-line magazine and its immediate predecessor, the late-lamented Fessenden Review.
 These are articles, reviews, readings and poems that have consistently garnered the most praise, attracted the most hits --- or, in a few cases, sparked the most noisome complaints.Volume One

 [ISBN 0 - 917320 - 31 - X]

 [ISBN 0 - 917320 - 45 - X]

 Apple, Barnes & Noble, Sony,

 Baker & Taylor, Library Direct, Baker Taylor Axis 360